-- 5.1 The Council will consider applications for DRR from Local child care providers based on their own merits on a case by case basis.
-The principal consideration is that any relief is in best interests of the residents and taxpayers of the Royal Borough and produces a local benefit as the Council must bear a percentage of the cost of any relief granted. - 5.2 A nursery can be in receipt of Mandatory Rate Relief of 80% if it is registered as a charity, in these cases the Council has the discretion to grant up to 20% additional rate relief. - 5.3 In cases where a nursery is not in receipt of Mandatory Rate Relief the council has the discretion to consider granting an award up to 100% of rate relief. - 5.4 It is necessary to highlight that if a nursery charges unreasonable fees or if they make significant profits that are not reinvested into the business that they are unlikely to be awarded rate relief. - 5.5 In reviewing an application from a childcare provider attempts should be made to consult with the Early Intervention and Families team to determine if providing relief would meet the aim of supporting local childcare provision.
+- 5.1 A nursery can be in receipt of Mandatory Rate Relief of 80% if it is registered as a charity, in these cases the Council has the discretion to grant a top up of DRR. - 5.2 In cases where a nursery is not in receipt of Mandatory Rate Relief the council has the discretion to consider granting an award of "standard" DRR. - 5.3 It is necessary to highlight that if a nursery charges unreasonable fees or if they make significant profits that are not reinvested into the business that they are unlikely to be awarded rate relief. - 5.4 In reviewing an application from a childcare provider attempts should be made to consult with the Early Intervention and Families team to determine if providing relief would meet the aim of supporting local childcare provision.